 New poll could curb Berlusconi's temptation to sink government

-ROME, Sept 16 (Reuters) - An opinion poll on Monday showed Silvio Berlusconi's party falling behind its centre-left rivals and could undermine the media tycoon's temptation to bring down Italy's shaky coalition government over his tax fraud conviction.
+ROME (Reuters) - An opinion poll on Monday showed Silvio Berlusconi's party falling behind its center-left rivals and could undermine the media tycoon's temptation to bring down Italy's shaky coalition government over his tax fraud conviction.

 Allies of Berlusconi, 76, have been threatening for weeks to bring down the left-right coalition of premier Enrico Letta if a Senate committee meeting this week votes to bar him from parliament.

 However, the media magnate's mood is volatile and he has changed his mind from one day to the next as he listens alternately to hawks and doves in his own party as well as members of his family and officials of his business empire worried about the economic fallout from renewed instability.

 In recent days, political sources have suggested the center-right leader is backing away from an immediate government crisis and elections for fear this could misfire.

 A poll in La Repubblica newspaper by the Demos organization suggested this fear could be well-founded, showing Italians split three ways as they were in an inconclusive election last February which led to a damaging two-month impasse before President Giorgio Napolitano forced the parties into a cross-party coalition of the old rivals.

 The poll showed the center-left PD on 28.5 percent, just ahead of Berlusconi's People of Freedom (PDL) on 26.2 percent.
 This is a contrast to polls before Berlusconi started his campaign against the conviction, which had the PDL well ahead.